 Obfuscation: A User’s Guide for Privacy and Protest.
 Admittedly, I purchased this book several years ago and never really got around to reading it before now.
 This might have been a mistake because it is plausible that it would have felt more relevant had I actually read it at time of purchase (which somewhat coincided with Edward Snowden’s courageous whistleblowing).
 Indeed, whilst Finn Brunton and Helen Nissenbaum acutely discuss the fast-eroding notion of online privacy, they do so in a manner which, effectively, drowns the reader in what feels like a bombardment of anecdotes.
 In many ways, I felt as though I was reading a manifest more so than a guide on how to counter pervasive digital surveillance as otherwise promised by the title.
 Yet, this would not even have been problematic had the manifest been clear and concise.
 Instead, it ended up being a rather frustrating process reading through the many pages; despite the few, very good bits scattered throughout.
 144 pages.

-Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant is without a doubt one of the most influential marketing theories ever published.
-The fundamental idea presented by Kim and Mauborgne is to stop fighting the competition in what ultimately amounts to an overcrowded race-to-the-bottom dominated by cut-throat discounts and endless promotions—what the authors now famously refer to as the red ocean.
-Instead, they suggest, you ought to move yourself into a blue, non-contested ocean.
-Or, rather, you create one yourself through innovation.
-If done correctly, you will also establish a competitive advantage giving you a substantial lead even as the ocean gets bloody from unavoidable competition.
-At the end of the day, the underlying message is that by creating actual value for your customers, you create value for your company.
-If you are unable to offer additional value to your customers, you are bound for the slaughterhou-… erh, red ocean.
+Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant is without a doubt one of the most influential and popularised business strategies.
+Originally published in 2004, the the fundamental idea presented by Kim and Mauborgne is to stop fighting the competition in what ultimately amounts to an overcrowded race-to-the-bottom dominated by cut-throat discounts and endless promotions—what the authors now famously refer to as a red ocean.
+Instead, they suggest, companies ought to move themselves into a blue, non-contested ocean in order to flourish.
+Or, rather, companies create such an ocean through value innovation (i.e. decrease costs whilst increasing buyer value by aligning innovation with utility).
+If done correctly, companies will establish a competitive advantage and substantial lead even as the ocean gets bloody from unavoidable competition.
+At the end of the day, the underlying message is that by creating actual value for customers, value is created for the company.
+If a company is unable to offer additional value to customers, it is bound for the slaughterhou-… erh, red ocean.
 320 pages.

-The End of Trust (McSweeney’s 54) is the first all non-fiction McSweeney’s issue and features an impressive collection of brilliant and highly pertinent essays and interviews concerning technology, privacy, and surveillance.
-Underscoring how something went very wrong, expert contributors including several core EFF members, e.g. Cindy Cohn and Bruce Schneier, journalists like Julia Angwin, whistleblower Edward Snowden, and many others both educate, inspire, discuss, and contemplate the fleeting and increasingly challenged notion of privacy and digital trust.
+The End of Trust (McSweeney’s 54) is the first-ever non-fiction McSweeney’s issue and features an impressive collection of brilliant and highly pertinent essays and interviews discussing technology, privacy, and surveillance.
+Underscoring how something somewhere along the line went very wrong, expert contributors including several core EFF members, e.g. Cindy Cohn and Bruce Schneier, journalists like Julia Angwin, whistleblower Edward Snowden, and many others both educate, inspire, discuss, and contemplate the fleeting and increasingly challenged notion of privacy and digital trust.
 The whole issue is freely available here.
 317 pages.

 Standing up for a better technological world is harder, but also more important, in a society where trust has been eroded, battered, and devalued. — Cindy Cohn, Executive Director of the Electronic Frontier Foundation, on the importance of not succumbing to privacy nihilism.

 The book highlights a number of defining events throughout the two Obama terms; ranging from the turmoil of the Great Recession to the assassination of Osama bin Laden.
-One event in particular overlapped both terms and proved an immense quandary domestically and abroad: The Arab Spring.
-With tens of millions of lives at stake, Obama sided with the people, but was curtailed in his response by both internal pressure and a House minority.
-Many events tied to the Arab Spring, however, each required a speech, and whilst the words sometimes mattered little in the US, they ultimately had a massive, and often lasting, impact on everyone else.
+One event in particular overlapped both terms and proved an immense quandary domestically and abroad: the Arab Spring.
+With tens of millions of lives at stake, Obama sided with the people, but was curtailed in his response by both internal pressure and a minority in the House.
+Many events tied to the Arab Spring, however, each requiring a speech.
+And while the words sometimes mattered little back home, they ultimately had a massive, and often lasting, impact on everyone else.
 This, Rhodes argues, underscores the true importance of words: They can inspire and energise; recognise injustices and give hope.
-And sometimes, regrettably, words are all you can give.
+And sometimes, words are all you can give.

-Seven Brief Lessons on Physics is the second book by Carlo Revelli I read in 2019.
-While I prefer The Order of Time, this ultimately does serve as a brief and very simple, accessible book which introduces the reader to seven key components of modern day physics.
-Arguably, this is hardly the book to read if you wish to actually learn about modern physics, but its engaging—almost joyful—storytelling should prompt anyone unfamiliar, yet marginally inspired, to seek more knowledge about physics… which I suppose is exactly what Revelli hoped to accomplish.
+Seven Brief Lessons on Physics by Carlo Revelli serves as a brief and accessible book which introduces the reader to seven key components of modern day physics.
+Arguably, this is hardly the book to read if you wish to actually learn about modern physics, but its engaging—almost joyful—storytelling should prompt anyone unfamiliar, yet marginally inspired, to seek more knowledge about physics.
+Which, I suppose, is exactly what Revelli hopes to accomplish.
 As such, if you have not dabbed in physics before, this is definitely a good place to start.
-And, trust me, it is more interesting than it might sound!
+It is more interesting than it might sound!
 81 pages.